Categories: Getting started, Regarding visa/residence permit

 What happens with my residence permit for study purposes when I graduate?

 You stay an enrolled student until the end of the semester in which you graduate.
 Hence, your residence permit for study purposes also stays valid until the end of the semster in which you graduate.
 If you want to stay in Germany after graduation, you need to apply for a job-seeking visa (duration: 18 months) in due time before you graduate!
+If you receive a job offer, you have to apply for a work visa at the immigrations office.

 I have finished my first round of exams and only received unsatisfying grades so far.
 What should I do?